cabal-club/cable-core.js/INDEXES.md

 ## Verifying index sufficiency

 The following sections map each cable request to what kind of database index operations will suffice to correctly answer the request.
-Intended as a form of sketching / thinking out loud that helps to identify gaps ahead of time, before the views have been written.
+Initially intended as a form of sketching / thinking out loud that helps to identify gaps ahead of time, before the views have been written.

 <!--